padrino/padrino-framework/posts/looking-at-projects-using-padrino.md

 ### Padrino Libraries

-There are also many libraries built to extend Padrino’s functionality.
+There are also many libraries built to extend Padrino's functionality.
 Many of these provide excellent features to make development even easier.
 We select three to feature
 below: